lloyd99901/LunarROMCorruptor/README.md

 - Audible feedback when corruption is done.
 - Corrupt multiple files.
 - Saves settings.
-- Automation of corruption and automatic selection of engines.
+- Automation.
+(Randomize the intensity, start & end byte, randomize the corruption engine and even corrupt the file automatically using automation)

 ## Progress
 - [x] Import GUI from the old project